How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts widget)

-There is not much to set up here.
-You can add a title, select the number of posts to display and display post dates.
-If you’re happy with the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save
+There’s not much to configure.
+You can add a widget title, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save

-The most recent number of posts you have specified will be listed on the sidebar …
+Your most recent posts will display on your sidebar navigation menu …

-Next, we’ll add a widget to your sidebar linking visitors to pages.
+Next, we’ll add a widget to your sidebar menu to display page links.

 Find a Pages widget in the Available Widgets section …